 - Participants must be 18 years or older.
 U.S. and international submissions are welcome.
 ASU students and employees are welcome to participate.

-To read Everything Change: An Anthology of Climate Fiction, which collects the grand prize winner and finalists from our 2016 contest, visit http://climateimagination.asu.edu/everything-change.
+To read Everything Change: An Anthology of Climate Fiction, Volume II, which collects the grand prize winner and finalists from our 2018 contest, visit https://climateimagination.asu.edu/everything-change-vol-2.